OCA/web/web_m2x_options/README.rst

 Double check that you have no inherited view that remove ``options`` you set on a field !
 If nothing works, add a debugger in the first line of ``get_search_result method`` and enable debug mode in Odoo.
 When you write something in a many2one field, javascript debugger should pause.
 If not verify your installation.

+TODO: To show a vertical scrollbar in drop down list when needed.

+Below feature does not work in odoo 10 community, since widget.can_create always returns True even current user has no permission rights to create the related object.
+If not specified, the module will avoid proposing any of the create options if the current user has no permission rights to create the related object.

 Roadmap
 =======